Creating nodes

 <arg name="use_gazebo" default="false"/>

-<include unless="$(arg use_gazebo)" file="$(find astra_launch)/launch/astra.launch"/>
+<include unless="$(arg use_gazebo)" file="$(find astra_camera)/launch/astra.launch"/>

-<include if="$(arg use_gazebo)" file="$(find rosbot_description)/launch/rosbot.launch"/>
+<include if="$(arg use_gazebo)" file="$(find rosbot_bringup)/launch/rosbot_tutorial.launch"/>

 </launch>

-directory and launch it:
+Save above file and launch it:

-roslaunch tutorial_pkg tutorial_2.launch
+roslaunch tutorial_pkg my_launch_file.launch

-roslaunch tutorial_pkg tutorial_2.launch use_gazebo:=true
+roslaunch tutorial_pkg my_launch_file.launch use_gazebo:=true

 #include <ros/ros.h>